awsdocs/amazon-appstream2-developer-guide/doc_source/managing-network-internet-manual.md

 **To enable internet access for an image builder using a NAT gateway**

-1. Follow the instructions at [Step 1: Create an Image Builder](tutorial-image-builder.md#tutorial-image-builder-create), up to the **Network Access** section\.
+1. Follow the instructions at [Launch an Image Builder to Install and Configure Streaming Applications](tutorial-image-builder-create.md), up to the **Network Access** section\.

 1. Choose the VPC with a NAT gateway\.

 1. If **Subnet** is empty, select a subnet\.

-1. Continue with the instructions at [Step 1: Create an Image Builder](tutorial-image-builder.md#tutorial-image-builder-create)\.
+1. Continue with the instructions at [Launch an Image Builder to Install and Configure Streaming Applications](tutorial-image-builder-create.md)\.